 Study limitations

 Limitations in the current study includes the cohort size, which limited statistical power and our ability to fully represent the spectrum of cardiac phenotypes associated with TTNtv.
 Notably, patients with cardiac devices were excluded and they represent approximately 20%5 of patients, have severe phenotypes and are thus more likely to have pronounced muscle involvement.
 Expression analyses of titin in muscle tissue was not performed.
-Finally, we did not perform muscle strength assessment of normal controls, which may influence the comparative value and interpretation of these values.
+Muscle strength assessment of normal controls was not performed, which may influence the comparative value and interpretation of these values.
+While controls for MRI scans were matched on factors known to correlate with fat fraction, residual confounding might still have affected our results.
+Selecting the most appropriate control group for cardiomyopathy posed a challenge.
+Patients with variants in RBM20, a regulator of titin splicing, were included.
+While protein expression of RBM20 has not been identified in skeletal muscle, RNA expression has been reported and the effect in skeletal muscle isn't fully understood.
+This inclusion could potentially bias our results towards the null hypothesis.
+Finally, the cross-sectional design of the study introduces a selection and information bias and limits our ability to assess how the phenotype evolves over time.

 Conclusion

-Persons with TTNtv have involvement of skeletal muscle.
-The skeletal muscle phenotype is mild, and not likely secondary to heart failure, but rather a consequence of TTNtv in the muscles.
+We present evidence suggesting involvement of skeletal muscle in persons with TTNtv.
+The skeletal muscle phenotype was mild, and not likely secondary to heart failure, but a consequence of TTNtv in the muscles.
 Myopathic features were common and ultrastructural investigations of myocytes identified uneven and discontinuous M-line and large depositions of glycogen flanked by autophagosomes and lysosymes, providing the first ultrastructural evidence of perturbations in autophagic flux.
-Together, these findings emphasize the need for specialized diagnostic workup in patients with relevant symptoms or objective signs of muscle involvement.
+These insights deepen our understanding of TTNtv's impact beyond the heart and underscore the need for studies of potential clinical impact of extra cardiac work-up of patients with TTNtv.

 Clinical perspectives